Hitting the Mark: Introducing State-of-the-art MRI for Precision Radiotherapy of Glioblastoma

 Exclusion Criteria:

-- Contraindication for (3 Tesla) MRI; - Contraindication for use of gadolinium-based contrast agent (e.g. subject having renal deficiency or known allergy); - Referred for treatment of recurrent glioblastoma; - Previous radiotherapy to the head-and-neck region; - Unable to give informed consent
+- Contraindication for (3 Tesla) MRI; - Contraindication for use of gadolinium-based contrast agent (e.g. subject having renal deficiency or known allergy); - Referred for treatment of recurrent glioblastoma; - Previous radiotherapy to the brain; - Unable to give informed consent

 Trial Details